joinpursuit/FSW-DSA-Assessment/README.md

 ## Submission

-When finished, commit your work and make a pull request on the repository.
+When finished, commit your work and make a pull request on the repository. **Put your username as the title of the pull request.**

 ## Reading the test output